REALTORS® are hard at work every day protecting your interests at the State Capitol. CAR’s Political Advocacy team:

 REALTORS® are hard at work every day protecting your interests at the State Capitol.
 Take a detailed look at this year’s priority legislation, or visit the full legislative tracking sheet below.

-CAR is very pleased to announce that the First Time Homebuyer Savings Account Act passed the state Legislature this past session.
+In 2016, CAR championed legislation that creates first-time homebuyer savings accounts effective upon the start of the 2017 tax year.
 A First-time Homebuyer Savings Account (FHSA) allows any Coloradan to set aside up to $50,000 toward the costs of purchasing a new home.
 The earnings on those funds — interest and capital gains — are free from Colorado state taxes forever.
 FHSAs are a great way for future homeowners to start saving early for the costs of buying a home.
 These accounts will be simple and easy to set up.

 During the Legislative Session, CAR sends out weekly updates about what is happening in the Colorado Legislature that pertains to REALTORS®.